 Surgery to elevate the eyelid can correct ptosis in most people.
 NYU Langone doctors may recommend surgery if a droopy eyelid is significantly affecting your ability to see, or if your vision is not compromised but you would like to correct the eyelid for cosmetic reasons.

-In children, physicians may recommend surgery to prevent further vision complications, including amblyopia, which is commonly known as lazy eye, or astigmatism.
+Physicians at Hassenfeld Children's Hospital of New York at NYU Langone, who treat children with ptosis, may recommend surgery to prevent further vision complications, including amblyopia, which is commonly known as lazy eye, or astigmatism.

 NYU Langone surgeons offer several corrective outpatient procedures, each of which take about an hour.
 Your eye specialist decides which surgery may be most effective for you based on the results of diagnostic tests that reveal the strength of the levator muscle.

 External approach, or levator advancement, is the most commonly performed surgery to treat ptosis.
 It is recommended for people with ptosis who have strong levator muscle function.

 In an external approach, the oculoplastic surgeon makes an incision in the skin of the eyelid.
 The surgeon then repositions the attachment of the levator muscle by stitching it to the tarsus, which is connective tissue in the eyelid.
 This usually results in an elevated eyelid that allows you to see better and is more cosmetically appealing.